kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-Admission/creation of Pods using the templates, as well as the creation, update, or deletion of the `ClusterResourceClaimTemplate` resources themselves, is blocked, similar to other Kubernetes resources.
+Admission/creation of Pods or PodGroups using the templates, as well as the creation, update, or deletion of the `ClusterResourceClaimTemplate` resources themselves, is blocked, similar to other Kubernetes resources.